-Erosion was observed on the outer embankment slopes on the north, west, and south sides of Ash Landfill No. 3 and the south side of Ash Landfill No. 4.
-Erosion of the exterior slopes should be monitored and NPPD should continue to perform routine maintenance on the slopes.
-NPPD should address the areas on the south and west exterior slopes of Ash Landfill No. 3 and south side of Ash Landfill No. 4 that are frequently eroded so that appropriate surface water controls can be developed.
+Erosion was observed on the outer embankment slopes on the west and south sides of Ash Landfill No. 3 and the south side of Ash Landfill No. 4.
+Erosion of the exterior slopes should be monitored, and NPPD should continue to perform routine maintenance on the slopes.
+NPPD should address the areas on the south and west exterior slopes of Ash Landfill No. 3 and south side of Ash Landfill No. 4 that are frequently eroded so that vegetation can be established to minimize future erosion.